-RESEARCH APPROVAL CERTIFICATES

-Humans, Human Tissue, Animals, or Hazardous Substances
+Humboldt County Science Fair RESEARCH APPROVAL CERTIFICATE Humans, Human Tissue, Animals, or Hazardous Substances

 The Research Approval Certificate is now a two-part form of fillable PDFs that can be downloaded from the Science Fair Website.
-Completed certificates must be uploaded to your digital logbook.
+Completed certificates must be in the front of logbook.

 ALL PROJECTS must include Part 1 of the Research Approval Certificate in their logbook.
-In addition, projects that involve humans, human tissues, animals, or hazardous substances must:
+In addition, projects that involve humans, human tissues, animals or hazardous substances must: